Nazaré: Beyond the big waves.

 July and August are the peak months for Nazaré, attracting crowds of visitors seeking warm weather, the beach and good food.

-Nazaré is a popular summer vacation destination, booking accommodations and restaurants in advance is a must!
+Nazaré is a popular summer vacation destination, book your accommodations and restaurants in advance.

 Autumn